upa/af-graft/docker/README.md

 $ docker run --net=none -d -it --name net1 ubuntu bash
 ```

-This creates a container named `net1`.
-This container only contains
+This creates a container named `net1`. --net=none just creates
-graft endpoints on its network namespace.
-Thus, any interfaces,
-addresses, and connectivity are unnecessary. --net=none just creates
 separated network namespace and configures nothing.
+This container
+will only contains graft endpoints on its network namespace.
+Thus, any
+interfaces, addresses, and connectivity are unnecessary.